 This course will examine political, socio-economic and cultural developments in England from the Anglo-Saxon invasions of the fifth century through the reign of Elizabeth I. Particular attention will be paid to the development of the English monarchy and of Parliament, as well as interaction with other European nations.
 Offered Occasionally.

 Survey of Indian and Hispanic roots of Mexican history on both sides of the border.
 Emphasis on events in Mexico which have affected the United States.
 Offered Alternate Years.

 HIS 358 Cr.3

-This course covers the French Revolution from a European and Global Perspective.
+This course covers the French Revolution from a European and global perspective.
 It will cover the chronology of the Revolution, its political, cultural, social, and economic effects on Europe and the larger world, the experiences of various individuals and groups within it, and its long-term effects both in France and around the world.
-Offered Alternate Years.
+Offered Occasionally.

 HIS 359 Cr.3

 The course examines changes in ideas about and experiences of gender and sexuality in Europe between 1700 and 2000.
 Topics emphasized include changing family structures, women's emancipation and feminism, the intersection of race with gender and sexuality, the politics of reproduction, and gender transformation through war and revolution.
 Offered Alternate Years.